 What to Do

-Money hoarders may have these behaviors as a result of having lived through the Great Depression, a down economy, past job loss and countless other situations in which money was virtually non-existent.
-They feared "going broke" and being able to take care of their family.
-However, they likely don’t want to see a family member go through the financial hardships either.
-Showing them the out-of-pocket expenses regarding their care that you must pay might help.
-Bringing in a financial advisor is another route to go.
+On the other end of the spectrum, money hoarders’ behaviors may be the result of having lived through the Great Depression and other hardships.
+Seniors who once feared being able to pay bills and take care of their family likely don’t want to see a family member go through financial hardships on their behalf either.
+Showing them the out-of-pocket expenses regarding their care that you are paying might help open their eyes.

 What to Do

-Don't get lost in caring for others.
-Make yourself a priority.
-Get your parent involved in senior activities or adult day care, depending on their capabilities.
-They will probably go kicking and screaming, but having others to interact with combats the loneliness and makes them a bit less dependent on you.
-If your parent is housebound, consider a home companion to visit on a regular basis.
-Home companions are available through home health care agencies, churches and charitable organizations.
+Do whatever you need to do to get your parent involved in activities and socialization that does not directly involve you.
+Depending on their capabilities, adult day care, book clubs, volunteer opportunities, and art classes, could all be viable options for getting a loved one out of the house and focused on something other than your attention.
+They will probably go kicking and screaming, but having other people to interact with combats loneliness and makes them less dependent on you.
+If your parent is housebound, enlist other family members, friends, fellow churchgoers, or a hired companion to visit on a regular basis and give you a break.
+Home companions are available through home care companies.